Greedy Bayesian Posterior Approximation with Deep Ensembles: Submodular analysis of -divergences

 \subsection{Greedy minimization of $f$-divergences}

 \paragraph{Random greedy algorithm.} Although submodular optimization has natural parallel extensions and associated approximation guarantees, due to the simplicity of presentation, we focus in this paper on forward greedy selection and use Algorithm~\ref{algo:RandomGreedy} for optimizing submodular functions.
-This algorithm has approximation guarantee of $1/e$ in general.
+This algorithm has approximation guarantee of \mychangetwo{$\approx1/e$} in general~\citep{buchbinder2014submodular}.
 The only required step for this greedy algorithm is a computation of the marginal gain on the objective function $F(Z)$, i.e. $\Delta(z_k |Z) = F(Z \cup \{z_k\}) - F(Z)$.
-We argue that due to randomized initialization in neural networks, one can use a naive greedy algorithm instead of the sampling procedure in lines \ref{algline:RandGreedySample1}-\ref{algline:RandGreedySample2}, and we show the implementation of the resulting training procedure in \aref{appendix:subsection:algo_implementation}.

 \paragraph{Marginal gain.} At each step of a greedy algorithm, a marginal gain $\Delta(z_k |Z) = F(Z \cup \{z_k\}) - F(Z)$ of adding a new element $z_k$ to an existing mixture $\sum_{j=1}^{k-1}K_j(z)$ is maximized.
 For $f$-divergences, we thus formulate the following proposition: